 Sport is in Slovenians’ blood.
 It would be difficult to list all the successes that Slovenian athletes have had.
 We are inspired by our wonderful green environment, so it is not surprising that the majority of Slovenians love outdoor sports activities perceiving them as something obvious.
 This is how Tadej Pogačar began his sports career.
 With a ball on the pitch.
 As a child, he played football in his hometown near Kamnik at the foot of Velika Planina, and he was quite talented.
 He got into cycling when his older brother started training with the Rog Ljubljana cycling club and a little later he joined the club as "Little Pogi".
 Already as a boy he was included in the national cycling team, where he continually achieved good results.
 He was noticed by the UAE team, with whom he signed in July 2018.
 Since 2019 he has been racing at the highest level of cycling worldwide.

-Chasing the cycling throne
+Sprint to the cycling throne

 What does Slovenia have that other giants don't?